tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   2. <https://github.com/idehub/react-native-billing/issues/57>

-  when test subscription is cancelled, `isSubscribed` keeps on returning true. reinstalling application and using `loadOwnedPurchasesFromGoogle` don't help - most likely there is nothing wrong with my implementation and `react-native-billing` package itself:
+  when test subscription is cancelled, `isSubscribed` keeps on returning true. reinstalling application and refreshing subscription status cache with `loadOwnedPurchasesFromGoogle` doesn't help - most likely there is nothing wrong with my implementation and `react-native-billing` package:

   > if im not wrong, thats the way PlayStore works, its cycle can take
   > days to remove the "Subscribed" item from user PlayStore/Account.
   > Even coding in Android, after canceled the subscription take some
   > days to disappear.

-  possible solution is to use server-side validation of subscriptions with `in-app-purchase` package but it's not an easy option.
+  possible solution (but not a fast one) is to use server-side validation of subscriptions with `in-app-purchase` package.

-  or else just wait longer till subscription status is updated in GP eventually (maybe).
+  even though `isSubscribed` returns true, subscription is not actually active - you can purchase it again (though it's prohibited from inside application because of `isSuscribed` returning true).

 ### test with real subscriptions and real transactions